Light(ly)-coupled Dark Matter in the keV Range: Freeze-In and Constraints: Stellar Constraints

 Dark matter particles can be produced by bremsstrahlung processes during the electron-proton collisions, see Fig.~\ref{fig:FeynBrem}.
 For dark matter masses above the plasma frequency where the plasmon decay is forbidden, this process dominates.
 For the calculation of the bremsstrahlung processe, we use the soft radiation approximation (SRA).
 Then, the energy loss rate Eq.~\eqref{eq:dLdV} for the bremsstrahlung can be separated into the collision part and the radiation part \cite{Chang:2018rso}.
 Although the electron-proton collision is through a $t$-channel photon, which can have arbitrarily small momentum, the SRA is also valid because of the effective photon mass.
 Compared to the exact calculations in~\cite{Chu:2019rok}, the SRA gives the equivalent results up to an $O(1)$ factor.
 For the process $e(P_1) + p (P_2) \rightarrow e(P_3) + e(P_4) + \chi (P_\chi) + \bar\chi (P_{\bar\chi}$), the rate is found to be

 where the index $k$ corresponds to the radiated off-shell photon with 4-momentum $K=(\omega,\vec{k})$, $s_\chi = \omega^2 -k^2$, and

 is the electron-proton elastic scattering amplitude.
 See Appendix.~\ref{app:Brems} for detailed calculations.
 Here, we use the approximation that the self energy of the photon is $\omega_p^2$.
-This approximation is valid as there is no resonance for the t-channel photon propagator.
+Note we have used a plus sign in the s-channel propagator to avoid the double counting from the resonance.
 To get the second line in Eq.~\eqref{eq:bremrate}, we again follow the calculations in~\cite{Chu:2019rok} for integrating over the outgoing dark matter phase space.
 The factor $f_\text{DM}(s)$ for each case is shown in Eqs.~\eqref{eq:fDMDP}-\eqref{eq:fDMMDM}.